MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Update-MgExternalConnectionGroup.md

 Update the properties of an externalGroup object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaExternalConnectionGroup](/powershell/module/Microsoft.Graph.Beta.Search/Update-MgBetaExternalConnectionGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)